A Threat Assessment Framework for Screening the Integrity of University Assessments in the Era of Large Language Models

 Topic(s)

-Assessment & Feedback, Curriculum Design, Learning Analytics, Open Education
+Assessment and Feedback, Curriculum Design, Learning Analytics, Open Education

 License